Dev3211/array-data-management/README.md

 ## TO-DO

 1. Give options to choose different data storages instead of just using JSON.
+2. Use promises for writing = complate
-2. Switch to async/await or find a way to remove those sleep functions.
+3. Switch to async/await